A German story :

 New pathways for the 21st century :

 In order to produce these non-fossil synthetic hydrocarbons according to with the criteria of carbon neutrality, starting is sufficient from non-fossil fuel and hydrocarbon sources.
 The main solution developed in Germany over the past ten years uses hydrogen produced by electrolysis.
 The electricity being the source of energy, must be from non-fossil origin.
 When it comes to carbon, we can count on the reuse of CO2 emitted by industrial activities : we must also start from non-fossil sources, which do not add carbon resulting from a geological storage.
 The CO2 already present in the atmosphere allows it, the difficulty being to concentrate it, ie via the DAC process.
 Several solutions have been explored and we have passed the “proof of concept” stage.
-The only one having reached a pre-industrial stage is the Swiss solution of a small start-up : ClimeWorks.
+The only one having reached a pre-industrial stage in Europe is the Swiss solution of a small start-up : ClimeWorks.

 Another German start-up, Sunfire, produced a few barrels of diesel in 2015.

-The energy source being electricity, whose main origine in the coming decades will be more and more renewable, can be obtained in different ways, either from the exceeding electrical power that begins to appear in the European electricity grids, which will allow the emergence of Power-to-X type uses, developed in Germany as part of the “Kopernikus Projek“; or through the establishment of large, fully dedicated renewable primary generation capacity in regions where the production costs are the lowest, especially since the cost of electricity represents half the cost of hydrocarbons thus synthesized.
+The energy source being electricity, whose main origine in the coming decades will be more and more renewable, can be obtained in different ways, either from the exceeding electrical power that begins to appear in the European electricity grids, which will allow the emergence of Power-to-X type uses, developed in Germany as part of the “Kopernikus Projek“; or through the establishment of large, fully dedicated renewable primary generation electrical capacity in regions where the production costs are the lowest, especially since the cost of electricity represents up to half the cost of hydrocarbons thus synthesized.